adityachauhan1-in/MagicCoupon/README.md

 - Google OAuth is configured but optional
 - All services restart automatically unless stopped manually
 - Health checks are implemented for better monitoring

+## ⚠️ Console Warnings (Normal)
+If you see console warnings like:
+- `WARNING!
+Using this console may allow attackers to impersonate you...`
+- `ERR_BLOCKED_BY_CLIENT` errors from `play.google.com`

+**These are completely normal and expected:**
+- The first warning is Google's security message about browser console usage
+- The second error occurs when ad blockers block Google's tracking requests
+- **Neither affects your app's functionality**
+- **Both can be safely ignored**